replate-lab/replate/README.md

   → [ cure bin — 3 weeks ]   → compost
 ```

-The engineering claim here is thermal and mechanical.
-The biology happens
+Our engineering claim is thermal and mechanical.
+The biology happens downstream,
-downstream, where it belongs.
+where it belongs.
 Being exact about that boundary is the point.

 ## The thermal argument

 About 75% of food waste by mass is water.
 Removing it dominates the energy
-budget so completely that every other design decision — heater rating,
+budget so completely that every other decision — heater rating, insulation
-insulation thickness, vessel geometry, control strategy — is downstream of it.
+thickness, vessel geometry, control strategy — is downstream of it.

 The non-obvious part is the coupling.
-Airflow is what physically carries water
+Airflow physically carries water vapour
-vapour out of the vessel, so drying rate scales with it.
-But the same airflow
+out of the vessel, so drying rate scales with it.
+But the same airflow carries
-carries sensible heat out, so energy consumed per kilogram of water removed
+sensible heat out, so energy consumed per kilogram of water removed *also*
-*also* scales with it.
-Faster drying and efficient drying pull in opposite
+scales with it.
+Fast drying and efficient drying pull in opposite directions.
-directions.

 There is a real optimum.
 It depends on this machine's specific geometry and
 thermal mass, it cannot be derived from first principles, and it can only be